“Sometimes our light goes out but is blown again into flame by an encounter with another human being” – Albert Schweitzer

 What if I don’t like it?

-Sometimes it gets harder before it gets easier.
+Sometimes, you just won’t feel a connection with your Counsellor.
+Sometimes, once counselling starts, it gets harder before it gets easier.
 Consider what you don’t like and how it feels.
 Try to talk this through with your counsellor because, like all human relationships, some work, some don’t.
 If you feel that you are not connecting with your counsellor and you have been able to express that and talked it through with them, and it still feels the same, then find another counsellor.

 What is the commitment?